-A special thanks to Trudy for her help with the permits, and to Bernice for ensuring the fireworks display incorporates all colors visible to the human eye.
+A special thanks to Trudy for helping with the permits and to Bernice for ensuring the fireworks display incorporates all colors visible to the human eye.
 There’s even an ultraviolet starburst for our butterfly friends.

-I wanted to call out our wonderful teachers, too, who took a voluntary pay cut to fund the purchase of the Mind Melter 5000.
+I also wanted to call out our outstanding teachers, who took a voluntary pay cut to fund the purchase of the Mind Melter 5000.
 The saleswoman told the Planning Committee it most closely resembles the stargate sequence from the end of Stanley Kubrick’s 2001.
 I’m not much of a movie buff, but it sounds exciting!
 Let’s give a hand to our teachers.

 The second act kicks off with a special fireworks display-within-a-display by Jemma, our artist-in-residence.
 You will be compelled to applaud after her multistage “rainbow-splosion,” as Jemma calls it, but we ask you to honor the artist’s wishes and respond with respectful silence.
 For those interested, a monograph of Jemma’s work is available at the funnel cake stand.